 Table 1.
-Number of lightpaths that would benefit from pre-emptive reprovisioning for different types of failures (average over all possible failures)
+Number of lightpaths that would benefit from pre-emptive reprovisioning for different types of failures (average over all possible failures).

 For backup channel failure, the number of lightpaths that need to be pre-emptively reprovisioned is equal to the number of lightpaths that share a protection channel [3,4,6], which is about 4 lightpaths for the above networks.
 For a lightpath switch to back-up, the number of lightpaths that need to be pre-emptively reprovisioned is equal to the number of backup hops multiplied by the number of lightpaths that share a protection channel, which is about 20 depending on the size of the network, but is independent of the network loading.
-For fiber failure, the number of lightpaths on a fiber multiplied by the average backup hops multiplied by the average lightpaths that share a shared back-up channel, which is dependent on the network loading.
-Table 2 illustrates the "average" percentage of lightpaths that are successfully "pre-emptively reprovisioned" assuming that no extra capacity has been added for pre-emptive reprovisioning.
-Also included in the table is the "diversity violation" after pre-emptive reprovisioning.
-Diversity violation occurs when fully diverse primary and backup routes are not available and primary and backup routes have to share links.
+For fiber failure, the number of lightpaths that need to be pre-emptively reprovisioned is equal to the average number of lightpaths on a fiber multiplied by the average lightpaths that share a shared back-up channel, which is dependent on the network loading.
+Table 2 illustrates the "aver-age" percentage of lightpaths that are successfully "pre-emptively reprovisioned" assuming that no pre-empty-environed assuming that no extra capacity has been added for pre-emptive reprovisioning.
+Also included in the table is the percentage of lightpaths for which there is a "diversity violation" after pre-emptive reprovi-sioning.
+Diversity violation occurs when fully diverse primary and backup routes are not avail diverse primary and backup routes are not available and primary and backup routes have to share links.
 For backup channel failure, ~90% of lightpaths can be successfully pre-emptively reprovisioned (since there are only a few lightpaths that need pre-emptive reprovisioning), for lightpath switch, ~75% can be successfully pre-emptively reprovisioned, and for a fiber failure about ~50% can be successfully pre-emptively reprovisioned.
-As shown in Tables 1 and 2, pre-emptive reprovisioning is not effective against fiber failures because a) a large number of lightpaths require pre-emptive reprovisioning (large operational impact) and b) only a limited percentage of lightpaths can indeed be successfully reprovisioned.
-In the remainder of this paper, we only consider pre-emptive reprovisioning in the case of an initial single channel failure.
+As shown in Tables 1 and 2, pre-emptive reprovisioning is not effective against fiber failures because a) a large number of lightpaths require pre-emptive reprovisioning (large operational impact) and b) only a limited percentage of light-paths can indeed be successfully reprovisioned.
+In the remainder of this paper, we only consider preemptive reprovisioning in the case of an initial single channel failure.
 We now estimate the frequency of pre-emptive reprovisioning requests due to channel failures resulting from switch port failures.
 Given the FIT rates of switch ports, we can estimate the rate at which a given port fails within a certain duration (e.g., 1 week).
 We then estimate the number of channel failures in a given duration by multiplying the number of channels by the probability of a channel.
 We assume typi-cal FIT rates for 2.5G, 10G ports and other equipment.
 We assume that 4 lightpaths need to be reprovisioned for a protection channel failure and 20 lightpaths need to be reprovisioned for primary channel failures.
 We find that the frequency of pre-emptive reprovisioning is dominated by pri-mary channel failures, and the number of lightpaths pre-emptively reprovisioned depends on the size of the network.
 For example, we find that for Network 3, an average of 3 lightpaths are preemptively reprovisioned per week due to shared channel failures, whereas an average of 50 lightpaths are pre-emptively reprovisioned per week due to working channel failures.
-The likelihood that pre-emptive reprovisioning is